StassijnsSam/Formations/README.md

 }
 ```

 This code already allows to draw the spline in real time, but I also wanted to make sure the spline is visible ingame.
-To do this I added splinemesh components.
+That is where my splinemesh components come in.
-Addmesh now will be called every time after adding a point, with the index of the point that was currently added!
+Every time a new point gets added, the function Addmesh will now be called with the index of the point that was currently added!

-For the splinemesh to work correctly it is essential that both the start and end location and tangents are set.
+In order for the full splinemesh to work correctly, it is vital that both the start and end location and tangents are set.
 Since we draw the pieces one by one,
-it is important we update the previous segment's end tangent when a new segment is drawn.
+it is essential we update the previous segment's end tangent when a new segment is drawn.
 After that we attach the component to the spline.

 ```